tmanfree/DNMT/README.md

 Example commands:

-    dnmt UpgradeCheck single A.A.A.A
+    dnmt upgrade_check single A.A.A.A

-    dnmt UpgradeCheck batch FILENAME
+    dnmt upgrade_check batch FILENAME

 ### Write Test